emlun/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now supports Twirl templates that use HTML, JavaScript, txt and XML.

+#### Support for custom Twirl template formats

+The `TwirlCompile` task can now be configured to use special custom template formats.

 ### Support for Google Cloud Storage backed repositories

 It is now possible to consume dependencies from, and publish to, [Google Cloud Storage](https://cloud.google.com/storage/) buckets when using [`MavenArtifactRepository`](dsl/org.gradle.api.artifacts.repositories.MavenArtifactRepository.html) or [`IvyArtifactRepository`](dsl/org.gradle.api.artifacts.repositories.IvyArtifactRepository.html).